alterNERDtive/VoiceAttack-profiles/docs/index.md

 **NOTE**: Further development is on hold and Odyssey compatibility will not be worked on for the time being.
 See [the corresponding issue on Github](https://github.com/alterNERDtive/VoiceAttack-profiles/issues/113).
-This might or might not change after the Horizons/Odyssey merge when console release is upon us.
+This might or might not change after the Horizons/Odyssey merge.
 Feel free to file issues for anything that is broken on Odyssey and it will be worked on when it is worked on.

 ## Available Profiles